How to Unclog a Cart When Your Vape Stops Hitting

 August 5th, 2025

-Here's what changes everything: cannabis oil behaves exactly like honey in your pantry.
+Cannabis oil behaves exactly like honey in your pantry.
 It thickens when cold, flows when warm, and moves wherever gravity takes it.
-Once you understand this principle, every clog becomes manageable through temperature control rather than force.

 This guide explains the exact temperatures and techniques for transforming a "broken" cart into a working one.
-You'll learn the three-part diagnosis that identifies your specific clog type in 30 seconds, plus the precise methods for saving oil while protecting the glass.

 Even Mood's ceramic-coil disposables, with their clog-resistant design, occasionally need these fixes.